amitsaini1912/DSA_Java/README.md

 - 💡 Sharpen problem-solving skills
 - 🧠 Build a strong foundation in data structures and algorithms
-- 🔁 Develop consistency through daily practice
+- 🔁 Develop consistency through practice
 - 💼 Prepare for technical interviews and coding rounds

 ---

-## 📆 Daily Log Format

-Each day is recorded in its own folder (e.g., `Day01`, `Day02`, ...).
-Inside each folder, you'll find:

 - ✅ Problem Statement (as a comment or `README.md`)
 - 🧠 Solution/Code